 The American Society for the Prevention of Cruelty to Animals reports that about 250,000 animals fall victim to hoarding in the United States each year.
 At the present time, there is an active debate as to whether animal hoarding should be set apart as its own, uniquely classified mental disorder.

 The History of Hoarding as a Mental Disorder

-Prior to 2013, hoarding generally was considered as a subtype of obsessive compulsive disorder, or OCD, in the in the Diagnostic and Statistical Manual of Mental Disorders or DSM.
+Prior to 2013, hoarding generally was considered as a subtype of obsessive-compulsive disorder, or OCD, in the Diagnostic and Statistical Manual of Mental Disorders or DSM.
 Ultimately, researchers and experts realized that hoarders engaged in behavior that differed from individuals with OCD.

 For example, people with OCD fixate on individual items.
 On the other hand, hoarders accumulate things and don’t focus on them specifically in most cases.
 In addition, hoarders do not respond to the same medications that are beneficial to people described with OCD.

 As a result, in 2013 hoarding was classified as its own mental disorder in the DSM.
 Animal hoarding is classified as a subtype of hoarding more generally.
 At this juncture in time, hoarding is not considered to be a separate mental disorder, but a derivation of hoarding overall.

 Debate Over Animal Hoarding as Its Own Mental Disorder

 Since 2013, debate and some research have accelerated in regard to the status of animal hoarding a mental disorder that should be independently classified.
 The primary reason this debate is ongoing arises from the fact that what motivates animal hoarders differs from those hoarders that focus on the property or other material and nonliving items.